University of Montevallo

 The University of Montevallo is a public university in Montevallo, Alabama.
 Founded on October 12, 1896, the university is Alabama's only public liberal arts college and a member of the Council of Public Liberal Arts Colleges.
-The University of Montevallo Historic District was established in 1979 and included 16 buildings on campus.
-It was expanded in 1990 to include 75 buildings total.
-It is located in a rural location in central Alabama.
+The University of Montevallo Historic District was established on campus in 1979.
+The school is located in a rural location in central Alabama.

 History

-The main part of the campus was designed by the Olmsted brothers and the central part is a historic district listed on the National Register of Historic Places.
+The main part of the campus was designed by the Olmsted Brothers, and the central part is a historic district listed on the National Register of Historic Places.
 The university opened in October 1896 as the Alabama Girls' Industrial School (AGIS), a women-only technical school that also offered high school-level courses.
+Annie Kennedy was the first member of the faculty elected at the AGIS.
 AGIS became the Alabama Girls' Technical Institute in 1911, further adding "and College for Women" in 1919.
 The school gradually developed as a traditional degree-granting institution, becoming Alabama College, State College for Women in 1923.

-The school effectively became coeducational after lobbying by the school's supporters resulted in the Alabama Legislature passing a bill on January 15, 1956 to remove the designation "State College for Women".
+The school effectively became coeducational after lobbying by the school's supporters resulted in the Alabama Legislature passing a bill on January 15, 1956, to remove the designation "State College for Women".
 The first men entered the school that same month.
 Its student body still maintains a 7:5 ratio of women to men.

 In 1965, the board of trustees authorized President D.P.
 Culp to sign the Certificates of Assurance of Compliance with the Civil Rights Act of 1964.
-In the fall of 1968, three African American women, Carolyn Burpo, Ruby Kennbrew and Dorothy (Lilly) Turner, enrolled in the university.
+In the fall of 1968, three African American women enrolled in the university.
 On September 1, 1969, Alabama College was renamed the University of Montevallo.

-The Alabama Girls' Industrial School was listed on the National Register in 1978.
-In 1990, the University of Montevallo Historic District was listed on the National Register, as an expansion.

 Montevallo is in the geographic center of Alabama in an area rich with Civil War history.
 Many of the buildings on campus predate the founding of the college, including King House (reserved for special guests of the campus) and Reynolds Hall (used by the Theater Department and alumni relations).
 King House was reportedly the first home in Alabama to receive pane glass windows.
 With nearly 3,000 students, the university has a significant economic impact on the surrounding communities in Shelby County.